DejiNerd/Random/TripAdvisor/README.md

-# PLAGIARISM CHECKER written for a TripAdvisor Interview
+# PLAGIARISM CHECKER

+A plagiarism using N-tuple comparator.
+This was written for a TripAdvisor Interview

 Assumptions made:
    * case sensitivity doesn't matter